 The 90% Silver Bags contain $1000 face so if half dollars were used there would be 2,000 coins.
 If the bag contained quarters the count would be 4,000 coins and if dimes there would be 10,000 coins.

-Each of these $500 face bags will contain all dimes, all quarters, or all half dollars.
-CNI will also deliver a smaller bag of $250.00 face value if you prefer smaller tradable units.
-Most of the time the selling price of these bags reflect their silver content, but because old silver coins are no longer being produced higher premiums sometimes develop.
+Usually the selling price of all these bags reflect their silver content, but because old silver coins are no longer being produced higher premiums sometimes develop.
 The premium on 90% Silver Bags can vary from negative (trading for less than content) to as much as 30% over their silver weight because of changes in public demand.

 The four most important reasons investors favor $1000 face 90% silver bags are: (1) these real silver coins are recognized worldwide because they were minted by the United States government.
 (2) The divisibility of small silver coins is a big advantage.
 (3) Because US silver coins actually circulated in commerce there are many who believe this Legal Tender status may once again be called upon if the use of paper currency is questioned.
 (4) Because silver bags trade close to their silver weight dealers have established a long history of tight buy and sell prices which follow the COMEX silver price.

 There is no reporting requirement when you purchase silver bags.
 Dealers are required to report your sale of a full $1000 face 90% bag (I.R.S.
 Form 1099B).
 Your sale of less than $1000 face 90% silver coins is not reportable by your dealer.